 Denise Meringolo, Associate Professor, History, and Director of Public History

 Denise Meringolo is at the forefront of community-engaged scholarship and is widely recognized by students and colleagues for her commitment to mentoring students and fostering their career development and success.
-Her dedication has helped her place students in internships and jobs that serve as professional entry points in students’ field of interest.
-Meringolo’s purposeful and successful mentoring has drawn undergraduate and graduate students to UMBC specifically seeking to work with her.
-She is also respected by her peers for her successful mentorship approach.
+This dedication has helped her place students in internships and jobs that serve as professional entry points in their fields of interest.
+Meringolo’s purposeful and successful mentoring style has drawn undergraduate and graduate students to UMBC specifically seeking to work with her.

-Her approach to mentoring is guided by her appreciation and care for students as people and her interest in getting to know their specific needs and goals.
+Meringolo’s approach to mentoring is guided by her appreciation and care for students as people and her interest in getting to know their specific needs and goals.
 As the director of the graduate and undergraduate programs in public history, she mentors students by helping them find internship placements that draw upon their personal passions and professional goals.
 Her students say she has a gift for finding such placements, which have simultaneously advanced research and practice within the field of public history and led to employment opportunities for the students.
-She is dedicated to diversifying the field of public history by doing significant mentoring of female, African American, Asian, and Latinx students.
+She is dedicated to significantly diversifying the field of public history by prioritizing mentoring women, Black, Asian, and Latinx students.

-She has also served the UMBC community by chairing and serving on master’s thesis committees, serving as the faculty sponsor for dozens of graduate and undergraduate student interns.
-In 2012, she led the creation of an undergraduate minor in public history resulting in a dramatic increase of undergraduate students pursuing public history internships.
+She has supported the UMBC community by chairing and serving on master’s thesis committees and as the faculty sponsor for dozens of graduate and undergraduate interns.
+In 2012, she led the creation of an undergraduate minor in public history, resulting in a dramatic increase in undergraduates pursuing public history internships.

 Meringolo earned a B.A. in American studies from The George Washington University, an M.A. in English from the University of Maryland, College Park, and her Ph.D. in American studies from The George Washington University.